SophMC/notechain/README.md

 ##### SQL - Qu 19

-- CREATE TRIGGER name when event ON tablename action.
+- `CREATE TRIGGER name when event ON tablename action`.
 Another way of enforcing integrity (similar to constraints).
 - In theory my Qu 19 solution should work, but it doesn't.
 I checked with the author and he says there may be a bug.
-Investiagte tomorrow.
+Investigate tomorrow.

 ##### Random Forests